Toll Roads in Italy: How They Work and How to Pay (Without Fines)

 How the autostrada tolls work

-Italy’s motorways — the autostrade — are toll roads.
+Italy’s motorways, the autostrade, are mostly toll roads.
 The usual system is ticket-based: you take a ticket as you enter and pay when you exit, based on the distance driven.
-For a normal car, budget around €10 per 100 km.
+For a standard car, budget roughly €7 to €10 per 100 km.
+The exact rate depends on the stretch, the vehicle class, and which company runs that section of road, since Italy’s motorways are split between several private operators, not one.

 Paying: the colour-coded lanes